MattFos22/kat_summers/README.md

 Hey you!

-So this is gonna be the code for your site.
+So this is gonna be your new site.
 This is where the code will live that needs to be built and shipped to wherever hosts http://kathrynsummers.co.uk

 ### `What you can do`